LessSass/LessSass/README.md

 ![](extend CSS .png)

-Now that you are a Less expert, let’s do an exercise!
+Now that you are a Less/Sass expert, let’s do an exercise!

 ####Excersise